What Vaccines Do Seniors Need?

 With age, immunity from vaccinations you had as a child may have faded, and new vaccines are becoming available.
 I follow CDC recommendations when advising my patients.
 Here are their recommended immunizations for adults ages 65 and older:

 • COVID-19 – The risk of severe illness from COVID-19 increases with age.
-Adults 65 and older are at the highest risk of getting severely ill from the COVID 19 and represent 81% of COVID-19 deaths.
+Adults 65 and older are at the highest risk of getting severely ill from COVID-19 and represent 81% of COVID-19 deaths.
 Getting all recommended doses of a COVID-19 vaccine is an important step to help prevent hospitalization or death from the virus.
+The fall 2023 COVID-19 vaccines offered by Moderna and Pfizer are more than just boosters – they protect against new variants of the virus that are currently circulating widely and causing re-infections that can be serious for vulnerable individuals.

-• Shingles – In some people, the virus that causes chicken pox recurs years later as shingles.
+• Shingles – In some people, the virus that causes chicken pox recurs years later as a painful skin rash – shingles (also known as zoster).
 Half of all cases occur in people age 60 and over.
-You can have shingles more than once, so even if you’ve had it, you should still get a shingles vaccine (also known as the Zoster vaccine).
+You can have shingles more than once, so even if you’ve had it, you should still get a shingles vaccine – known as Shingrix.
+The Shingrix vaccine is a series of two injections given two months apart, and should be given even if you had the much less effective original shingles vaccines (Zostavax) in the past.

 • Tdap – The Tdap vaccine protects against tetanus, diphtheria, and pertussis (whooping cough).
 Most people receive this vaccine when they’re young, but immunity fades over time.
-The CDC recommends a booster shot every 10 years for all adults.
-Not only is this important for your personal health, but if you spend time with grandchildren or other infants, getting your own vaccine is a way you can help protect them from disease, especially if they are unable to be vaccinated.
+CDC recommends a booster shot every 10 years for all adults.

 Vaccine hesitancy – still not convinced?